 Oregon Contemporary has been a Portland-based staple since the non-profit organization found its North Portland home, in 2008—in a former life it was named Disjecta.
 Since then, the expansive space has hosted numerous exhibitions, lectures, and performances.
 Focused on providing opportunities for contemporary artists, their curator-in-residence programs encourage cross-regional, national, and international dialogues in the art community.

-Showing through October 2, In My Own Little Corner Like Add to a List is a multimedia, interactive installation composed of a series of vignettes from the North Carolina hometown of artist Willie Little.
+Showing through October 2, In My Own Little Corner Past Event Like List is a multimedia, interactive installation composed of a series of vignettes from the North Carolina hometown of artist Willie Little.
 An intermedia artist and author, Little’s work documents aspects of Southern rural life alongside social justice issues, revealing the often untold stories of inner turmoil from the perspective of a rural LGBTQIA+ Black child.
 Via sculpture, painting, sound installations, and recycled memorabilia, In My Own Little Corner renders an appropriately human-sized model of societal decay in American culture.
 It is the third and final exhibition in the large-scale program Site, which was created to showcase several Oregon-based artists in the absence of the 2021 Portland Biennial.

 Inside the aforedescribed Oregon Contemporary, you'll find the relatively new Strange Paradise Gallery—shared with photography non-profit, Photolucida—and two other recently established artist-run membership-based galleries.
 Both Carnation Contemporary and Well Well Projects host open calls, in addition to member and curated shows.